Philipdeve/Philipdeve/README.md

 Glad to see you here! :smiley:

 # 💫 About Me:
-🔭 I’m currently working on a MERN Stack Project<br>👯 I’m looking to collaborate with you on your project<br>🤝 I’m looking to help you with anything Web related <br>🌱 I’m currently improving my skills by learning new Technologies<br>🎟 Web 3 and Cloud Computing<br>💬 I Teach as well <br>⚡ Fun fact : I Love Watching Tv series as well as playing Tennis
+🔭 I’m currently learning and building Projects<br>👯 I’m looking to collaborate with you on your project<br>🤝 I’m looking to help you with anything Web related <br>🌱 I’m currently improving my skills by learning new Technologies<br>🎟 Web 3 and Cloud Computing<br>💬 I Teach as well <br>⚡ Fun fact : I Love Watching Tv series as well as playing Tennis

 ## 🌐 Connect With Me: